VUEngine/Flash-Cart-Test-Program/readme.md

 - Single success sound: Successful read/write test, but no previous value could be read
 - Failure sound: Read/write test failed

+Contains a low battery indicator and an alignment check screen that can be activated with the Select button.

 Has branches with versions for various flash carts:
 - FlashBoy Plus (main)
 - HyperFlash32 (hyperflash32)
 - HyperBoy (hyperboy)
+- HyperBoy+ (hyperboy-plus)

 ![](screenshot.png?raw=true)